 Next PAGE

-Next PAGE is a literacy nonprofit that provides restorative creative writing workshops to incarcerated and formerly incarcerated kids.
-Our trauma-informed program equips New York City youth with the tools to tell their own stories— in their own words and on their own terms.
+Next PAGE is a literacy nonprofit that offers trauma-informed creative writing workshops to incarcerated and formerly incarcerated youth in New York City.
+Our restorative, relationship-driven program helps participants build literacy, shape identity, and reclaim their narratives— in their own words and on their own terms.

-We’ve partnered with Boldly Moving Education Ahead, Elizabeth & Minnie Publishing and a team of child trauma experts to ensure that participants have access to holistic support— from nurturing educational environments to professional editorial opportunities.
-Together, we’re creating equitable pathways for young people to shape their voices and share their stories.
+We partner with Boldly Moving Education Ahead, Elizabeth & Minnie Publishing, and a team of child trauma experts to ensure holistic support: from nurturing learning environments to professional publishing and editorial opportunities.
+Together, we are creating equitable pathways for young people impacted by incarceration to develop their voices and share their stories.

 Opus 1 Foundation, a 501(c)(3) nonprofit organization (EIN 84-4029712), serves as the fiscal sponsor for the Next PAGE program, providing fiduciary oversight and enabling tax-deductible contributions to the program.